 a.
 Hal Leonard Corporation (halleonard.com/permissions), which will direct you to Tresona® and its service.

 These print publishers represent a large amount of repertoire most often utilized by marching ensembles.
 You may need to contact additional companies for those few works not handled by these publishers.

-Confirm the copyright owner for each song through the, ASCAP, BMI or the Music for All Database (copyright holder's database).
-These databases provide writer, performer and publisher contact information for most published works.
-The MFA Database is a collection of permission-to-arrange data that MFA has collected through the years.
-The list is not comprehensive, but it includes most of the works commonly used by participating bands.
-The MFA Database is not an authoritative guarantee that a song listed will be approved for arrangement in the future.
-It lists works that have been approved for arrangement for marching band in the past and those that are known to have been automatically denied.
-If a publisher has informed MFA that a song will be automatically denied, we have noted its status in the comments field.
+The Music for All copyright holder's database may also be a valuable resource in your preliminary research on whether a song you are considering is likely to be licensable (with a permission to arrange).
+The Music for All Database is a collection of permission-to-arrange data that Music for All has collected through the years and references print rights holders and/or administrators.
+The list is not comprehensive of all songs, but it includes many of the works commonly used by participating bands.
+The Music for All Database is not an authoritative guarantee that a song listed will be approved for arrangement in the future.
+It lists works that have been approved for arrangement for marching band in the past.
+If a publisher has informed Music for All that a song will be automatically denied, we have noted its status in the comments field.

 Due to the modification of the GATT treaty on January 1, 1995 the copyright to the works of the following Russian composers were restored and copyright is still in effect.
 Permission must be obtained to adapt or arrange their compositions.

 (212) 254-2100 - Phone

 New York, NY 10010